 - Optimize chlorine by supplementing it with either enzymes, secondary systems like Ozone/UV/HDO, or both.

 - Regularly backwash, clean and maintain filters to avoid channeling and other problems

 - If you have cloudiness that is small enough that it's still passing through filters, consider using a clarifier to bind particles into larger clumps for easier filtration

 - Manage the LSI and maintain good calcium levels.
 If using soda ash, pre-dissolve in a bucket of water and add slowly, rather than just throwing the powder into the pool directly.

-- When TDS levels get crazy, drain and dilute some of your pool with fresh water.
+- When CYA, nitrate, metal or TDS levels get too high, drain and dilute some of your pool with fresh water.

 - Keep phosphates to a minimum to slow the growth rate, and help chlorine stay ahead of reproducing contaminants